 Especially when cooking Indian-style dishes, cumin can be your first choice.
-It is a popular ingredient for curries, meat stews, and soups, and people who like to eat spicy prefer cumin as it has a hotter, more spicy taste than coriander.
+As the pronounced flavor of cumin is noticeably hotter than coriander, it’s a popular ingredient for curries, meat stews, and soups, as well as a go-to choice for those who like spicy foods.

 Method 3: Garam Masala